aithamid/sumo-adam/README.md

 The ADAM project consists of four main components:

 1. **InfluxDB Container**: This container houses the database where vehicle data is stored.
-2. **Sumo Container**: This container manages the Sumo simulation environment, which includes tasks like launching Sumo, editing scenarios by adding or removing vehicles, and updating the database with relevant information.
+2. **Core**: It manages the Sumo simulation environment, which includes tasks like launching Sumo, editing scenarios by adding or removing vehicles, and updating the database with relevant information.
-3. **API Container**: The core of ADAM, this container hosts the REST API developed using Flask.
+3. **API**: It hosts the REST API developed using Flask.
 It enables users to interact with the data and perform various operations.
 4. **Client**: The client interacts with the API, and for this purpose, Postman is used to facilitate testing and validation.

 ## Running the Project

 To run the ADAM project, follow these steps:

-1. Build the containers using the command: `docker-compose build`.
-2. Start the containers using: `docker-compose up`.
-3. Once the containers are up and running, you can access the API through Postman by navigating to [http://localhost:5000](http://localhost:5000/).

-To run the ADAM project without using `docker-compose`, you can follow these steps:

 1. Build and run the InfluxDB container: